austincrim/austincrim.com/src/content/posts/react-in-50-lines.md

 React came along and said, _"What if we just re-render everything all the time?"_.
 This removed entire classes of frontend problems: no more manual bookkeeping or state synchronization.
 It also popularized declarative rendering, the UI component model, and colocation of markup and logic.

-In 2025, React is a complex machine with concurrent rendering, server components, and frameworks, but let's clarify what made it special by building a tiny version of it ourselves.
+In 2025, React is a complex machine with concurrent rendering, server components, and frameworks, but we can rediscover its core principles by building a tiny version of it ourselves.

 # Put something on the screen

 Let's start building our version of the library React.

 <small><i>Note: I'm using the `textContent` property instead of real text nodes for simplicity's sake.
 Feel free to implement text nodes on your own as an exercise.</i></small>

+Let's start with the code to render an `App` component and then we can actually make it work.

 ```ts
 function App() {